namuun-jargalsaikhan/technical-portfolio/데이터 활용 및 분석/README.md

 # Loan approval prediction

 ## Objective
-To predict *oan approval statu* based on applicants’ financial and demographic features.
+To predict loan approval status based on applicants’ financial and demographic features.

 ## Background
 - When financial institutions evaluate loan applications, it is important to correctly assess an applicant’s ability to repay.